-Besides, several features come with D750, namely; Flat Picture Control, Time-Lapse Feature, and Exposure Smoothing for better video footage with some exposure modes like Aperture Priority, Program Mode, and Manual Mode that control the video.
+Several features come with D750, namely, Flat Picture Control, Time-Lapse Feature, and Exposure Smoothing for better video footage with some exposure modes like Aperture Priority, Program Mode, and Manual Mode that control the video.

-Flat picture control covers numbers of dynamic range available in the final video that gives you several choices during editing.
+Flat picture control covers the number of dynamic ranges available in the final video, giving you several choices during editing.

-Externally, microphones and video port are being attached with the camera resulting in clear quality audio recording.
+Externally, microphones and video ports are being attached with the camera resulting in clear quality audio recording.

 Able to take 1230 shots, Nikon D750 takes its action to another level.
 This result is impressive enough, considering that the shots taken are with flash.
 Bringing it to its ultimate battery life, the maximum shots are roughly 8000.

-The lithium-ion rechargeable battery is what powered most of Nikon cameras, which saves you from the burden of bringing extra battery because Nikon cameras can borrow from each other upon power shortage.
+The lithium-ion rechargeable battery-powered most Nikon cameras, which saves you from the burden of bringing extra battery because Nikon cameras can borrow from each other upon power shortage.

 Apart from the camera itself, Nikon D750 includes accessories so challenging to resist.
-There’s the 24-120 mm f/4G lens that covers an ideal range with high speed, exceptional sharpness, and close focusing.
+There’s the 24-120 mm f/4G lens covering an ideal range with high speed, exceptional sharpness, and close focusing.

-The weather-sealed MB-D16 Multi Battery Power Pack/Grip, which can hold another EN-EL15 or six AA batteries.
+The weather-sealed MB-D16 Multi Battery Power Pack/Grip can hold another EN-EL15 or six AA batteries.
 GP-1A GPS Unit; adds the latitude, longitude, altitude, and time information in the image; and the UT-1 Communication Unit for the transfer of images to the computer through Ethernet.